HomePage Path

 Holt Castle

-SJ 411-538 Denbighshire Wales
+SJ 411-538 Wrexham Wales

-Holt Castle Holt Castle is a 13th century stone enclosure and bailey fortress, founded by John de Warenne.
-Sadly this Edwardian castle has been completely dismantled and the only remains are of thin internal walls, built into a pentagon shaped, boss of sandstone.
+Holt Castle Holt Castle is a late 13th century stone enclosure and bailey fortress, founded by John de Warenne, earl of Surrey.
+Built as the administrative centre of the district of Iâl, it replaced the abandoned hill-top site of Castell Dinas Bran.
+Sadly this Edwardian castle has been completely dismantled and only thin internal walls remain, built into a pentagon shaped boss of sandstone.
 The most prominent feature, is a doorway in a substantial fragment of wall, it leads to a flight of steps that gave access to the inner court.
 After Civil War slighting, all the remaining stonework in the surrounding curtain wall, the flanking angle towers, a detached barbican tower and the outer bailey, were used in the construction of the original Eaton Hall, founded by Thomas Grosvenor.
-3 miles south-east is Shocklach Castle and 4 miles north-west is Pulford Castle.
+3 miles south-east is Shocklach Castle and 8 miles north-west is Caergwrle Castle.

 Street Map